ericeilertson/safe_documentation/framework.md

 mailing list.

 * The scope itself can be any number of documents, as long as the concatenation of them is provided to the OCP Security WG.
-Aside from level of effort estimates, no part of the DV/SRP statement of work, NDAs, etc. needs to be published at all
+Aside from level of effort estimates, no part of the DV/SRP statement of work, NDAs, etc. needs to be published.

 * **Short-Form Report** \
   The SRP must produce a cryptographically signed machine-readable short-form report.
+The cryptographic provenance of this report must be publicly verifiable, for example using the public Sigstore service.
 This document will summarize the audit scope, and uniquely identify the vendor, device and firmware version by means of a firmware hash.
 This report will enumerate all vulnerabilities with a CVE score and a brief summary.
 The short-form report specification can be found in [Appendix B](#appendix-b-machine-readable-short-form-report-format).
 To claim OCP SAFE endorsement for a product-firmware combination this report must